Memory-Centric Embodied Question Answering: Method

-where $M$ is the set of memories. $P_i$ and $R_i$ is the $i$-th position and rotation in memories. $\|\cdot\|_2$ is the Euclidean distance operator. $\angle(\cdot,\cdot)$ is the Euclidean angle operator.
-In other words, the distance between the current position and orientation and all the positions in memory is greater than threshold $\beta_p$ and $\beta_r$.
+where $\|\cdot\|_2$ is the Euclidean distance operator. $\angle(\cdot,\cdot)$ is the Euclidean angle operator.
+In other words, if the distance between the current position and all positions in memory is greater than the threshold $\beta_p$, and the angle between the current orientation and all orientations in memory is greater than the threshold $\beta_r$, we regard that the agent enters a new region.

-\item The similarity between the current observation and the memory observation is below a threshold.
-We calculate similarity
+\item The similarities between the current observation and all memory observations exceed a threshold.
+We calculate the similarity

-by integrating both structural similarity and semantic similarity, where $(f_i,f_j)=(e_c(o_i),e_c(o_j))$ is current observation feature and history observation feature respectively.
-The $\text{SSIM}$ \cite{wang2004image} is structural similarity.
+by integrating both structural similarity and semantic similarity, where $(f_i,f_j)=(e_c(o_i),e_c(o_j))$ denotes the current observation feature $f_i$ and the history observation feature $f_j$, respectively.
+The $\text{SSIM}$ \cite{wang2004image} is structural similarity, and measures the perceptual similarity between two images by comparing their luminance, contrast, and structural patterns.
+The $\text{sim}(\cdot)$ is the cosine similarity.

 \item The current observation's field of view is not restricted (black areas do not exceed half of the observation). \end{itemize}